 Imprudence cannot be sustained by substituting one's judgment for that of another.
-The prudence standard recognizes that reasonable persons can have honest differences of opinion without one or the other necessarily being imprudent.2
+The prudence standard recognizes that reasonable persons can have honest differences of opinion without one or the other necessarily being imprudent.2 standard for prudence:

-The Massachusetts Department of Public Utilities has established a similar review standard for prudence:
+The Massachusetts Department of Public Utilities has established a similar review

 A prudence review must determine whether the utility's actions, based on all that it knew or should have known at the time, were reasonable and prudent in light of the circumstances which then existed.
-Such a determination may not properly be made on the basis of hindsight judgments, nor is it appropriate for the Department merely to substitute its best judgment for the judgments made by the management of the utility.3
+Such a determination may not properly be made on the basis of hindsight judgments, nor is it appropriate for the Department merely to substitute its best judgment for the judgments made by the management of the utility.3 have done if it had been exercising power of management.4 The Florida Public Service